anthrax3/railbaron/README.md

 ## roll and payout

-These are simple command line utilitied written in perl to do payout lookups and roll destinations in a game of <A HREF="https://en.wikipedia.org/wiki/Rail_Baron">Rail Baron</A>.
+These are simple command line utilities written in perl to do payout lookups and roll destinations in a game of <A HREF="https://en.wikipedia.org/wiki/Rail_Baron">Rail Baron</A>.

 They are nice to play the game without using the awkward paper lookup tables.

-payout needs the "Payout.csv" file that is here.
+payout needs the "Payout.csv" file that is here, as well as the Text::CSV perl module that if you don't have it you can install from CPAN.

 ## Example